dhammo2/LexisNexis-Scraper/README.md

 ## Usage

+### Credentials File
+The `credentials.json` file is a template for your specific authentication details.
+It is a quick and convenient way to store and utilise credentials as it can be edited in any text editor.
+1. Open the `credentials.json` file and replace changemeUsername and changemePassword with your academic login details.
+2. Save the file.

 ### Authentication Setup
 This bot automatically completes the authentication information for an academic sign-in at regular intervals.
 In order to do this you need to get your institution login link.

 1. Access the Nexis Service by visiting https://nexis.com
 2. Click on the academic sign in link.
 3. Find your institution and click “copy link”.
-4. Copy the link within the pop-up box and save it for later!
+4. Copy the link within the pop-up box and paste it into the `credentials.json` file replacing changemeAuthURL.
+5, Save the file.

 Whilst the pre-configured options will work in the majority of cases you may need to adjust the following options to ensure that the correct authentication fields are completed.